Get access to everything we publish when you sign up for Outside+.

 When You Have Hip Pain, Get Help

 First and foremost, if you’re in pain, stop running and go see a doctor.
-The internet will almost always convince you that you have a brain—or hip—tumor or another worst-case doomsday health scenario, so seeking a medical professional’s opinion is the smartest thing you can do.
+The internet will almost always convince you that you have a tumor or another worst-case doomsday health scenario, so seeking a medical professional’s opinion is the smartest thing you can do.

 Each cause of pain has a different reason, so it’s important to pay attention and figure out why it’s happening.
-Otherwise, you’ll probably hurt yourself again.
-You don’t want that.
+Otherwise, you might re-injure yourself.
 If you do go to the doctor, you’ll have a better awareness of what to tell them.
 It could save some guesswork on a diagnosis.

-If you take it easy, ice your hips and pop some anti-inflammatories for about a week, you should be good to go.
+If you take it easy, ice your hips, and take some anti-inflammatories for about a week, you should be good to go.
 In the future, keep an eye on your distances.
 Your body can only take so much.

 But what if you don’t feel better after some rest and relaxation?
 You could have a different, more involved issue.